T8RIN/ImageToolbox/README.md

   </br>
   </br>
-  Join our chat where you can discuss anything you want and also look into the CI channel where I post betas and announcements
+  Join our chat where you can discuss anything you want.
+Look into the CI channel where announcements and betas are posted.
   </br>

 # ☕ Buy me a coffee

-This application is completely free but you can support the project developement by donating to these cryptocurrency wallets below:
+This application is completely free but you can support the project development by donating to these cryptocurrency wallets below:

 | </br> ![Bitcoin](https://img.shields.io/badge/Bitcoin-EAB300?style=for-the-badge&logo=Bitcoin%20SV&logoColor=white) <br/> <br/> -> `17Pk1RurnkJxLV9V7mc6Y7dLyHFb9rvQDq` <- <br/> <br/> | </br> ![Tether](https://img.shields.io/badge/USDT-168363?style=for-the-badge&logo=tether&logoColor=white) <br/> <br/> -> `TMPAu7a54NvQNEKnNWh3naXu3oYijqP3U7` <- <br/> <br/> |
 |:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|